 I then milled 2 cups of wheat as coarsely as my mill would.

-Other years I tried other things, but many times the bugs got away on me especially at harvest time.
+I try to do some of the following other things, but many times the bugs get away on me especially at harvest time.

 take longer for the bugs that have hibernated through the winter to find the potato plants.

 2. Deep Tilling – Tilling the garden deep a second time just before freeze up brings these bugs

 that are already hibernating to the top and they will freeze at night.
 The rains last fall didn’t allow this.

 3. Pick Potato Bugs daily – When I am home, I do look every day and pick them off.
 Then

 even when I go away for a few days, I can still mange them once I return.
 One year our